What Does a Career Counselor Do: Roles, Methods, and Outcomes

 • Return-to-work parents or career sabbaticalers rebuilding trajectory.

-Each group brings different needs: students often need exploration and planning; career-changers need skills mapping and transition plans; expats require local labor-market insight and credential recognition strategies.
-A capable counselor adjusts methods and outcomes to match the client’s context and mobility goals.
+Each group brings different needs: students often need exploration and planning; career-changers need skills-mapping and transition plans; expats require local labour-market insight and credential recognition strategies.
+A capable counsellor adjusts methods and outcomes to match the client’s context and mobility goals.

-A career counselor’s value comes from blending assessments, labor-market insight, counseling skills, and applied strategy.
-Below I describe the primary tools and techniques used during counseling and how each contributes to meaningful outcomes.
+A career counsellor’s value comes from blending assessments, labour-market insight, counselling skills and applied strategy.
+Below I describe the primary tools and techniques used during counselling and how each contributes to meaningful outcomes.

 Discovery & Intake: Building a Clear Baseline